yyunon/thuisscraper/README.md

-# A scraper for thuisbezorgd
+# Get me the restaurants in Amsterdam!

 In this repository, we have a application to scrape https://www.thuisbezorgd.nl/ and get restaurants in Amsterdam.
 Then, we serve several different analytics endpoints to run example queries on the scraped data.